valasek/timesheet/README.md

 -- do not create new record if no consultant is selected
 - Edit records
 -- do not save the value id ESC is pressed
+-- Do not call backend 2x e.g. for updateDescription

 ## Improvements business